kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

   - `reason=`
 - Retriable: Yes

+##### Disconnected node when taint-manager is disabled

+- Reproduction: Run kube-controller-manager with disabled taint-manager (with the flag `--enable-taint-manager=false`).
+Then, run a job with a long-running pod and disconnect the node
+- Comments: handled by node lifcycle controller in: `controller/nodelifecycle/node_lifecycle_controller.go`.
+  However, the pod phase remains `Running`.
+- Pod status:
+  - status: Unknown
+  - `phase=Running`
+  - `reason=NodeLost`
+  - `message=Node mycluster-worker which was running pod play-longrun-f28ls is unresponsive`
+- Container status:
+  - `state=Running`
+  - `exitCode=`
+  - `reason=`
+- Retriable: Yes

 ##### Direct container kill

 - Reproduction: We run a job with a long-running pod, then we kill the container